 Ice bag or instant cold packs

-Note: Aspirin is no longer used to treat children and teenagers.
+Note: Don't give aspirin to children or teens.
 This includes children with chickenpox or flu.
-It may increase the risk for Reye's syndrome, a disease that damages the brain and liver and may cause death.
+It may increase the risk for Reye syndrome, a disease that damages the brain and liver and may cause death.

 © 2000-2017 The StayWell Company, LLC.
 780 Township Line Road, Yardley, PA 19067.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.